ggggggg876/NWG-Exposed/README.md

 ![](Clique.png)

 The first thing normal people will notice about Jason Köhne and his followers is the strange lexicon.
-The term "Antiwhite" itself is common enough and not specific to NWG, but the words "AntiWhiteism", "Westernkind", "Westfolk", “Westmen”, "White Well-Being", "Go-Free", and “Meme-Pathogen” are.
+The term "Antiwhite" itself is common enough and not specific to NWG, but the words "AntiWhiteism", "Westernkind", "Westfolk", “Westmen”, "White Well-Being", "Go-Free", “Meme-Pathogen” and [these others](https://www.nowhiteguilt.org/wp-content/uploads/LexiconTranslation.pdf) are.
 These words identify when you're dealing with an NWG entity.
-The proliferation of odd MK-Ultra words is a tactic used by nefarious government organizations - think grassy "knoll".
-Nobody talks like this.
-It's weird and it makes you look weird to other people.
+Having five additional made-up words for the concept of 'White people' is not helping.
+The creation of unnecessary jargon seems only to have the possibly intentional purpose of insulating the group from outsiders.
+Its weird and it makes NWG followers look weird to other people because it seems like they are making up words (which they are).

 ### The Sites